Yos-X/FlamingoHere/README_en.md

 ## Key Features

-### Support for Multiple Lyric Formats (Parsing/Display)
+### Support for Multiple Lyric Formats (Parsing / Display)
 Flamingo supports parsing and display of `full TTML` and `various LRC formats` lyrics, with a built-in lyric formatting function to automatically standardize lyric layouts.

-Detailed supported lyric formats (partial list here):

 For the full list, see [Flamingo Lyric Format Support](docs/LyricFormatSupport_en.md).

 ### Multiple Extension Support

 Lyric Getter API
-> Supports Lyric Getter, an Xposed module (now compatible with LSPosed / LSPatch) that retrieves lyrics from music apps via hooking and provides them to other modules/apps.
+> Supports Lyric Getter, an Xposed module (now compatible with LSPosed / LSPatch) that retrieves lyrics from music apps via hooking and provides them to other modules / apps.
 Can be used to implement status bar lyrics.

 Super Lyric API
 > Supports Super Lyric, a new lyric retriever module with an updated API!
 Can be used to implement status bar lyrics.

 Ticker Lyric
-> Supports sending lyrics via the ticker in notifications; some systems/modules can use this feature to retrieve lyrics and provide services like status bar lyrics.
+> Supports sending lyrics via the ticker in notifications; some systems / modules can use this feature to retrieve lyrics and provide services like status bar lyrics.

 FFmpeg Support
 > Supports audio decoding using the FFmpeg aar extension (compliant with the LGPL license), which is enabled by default as a fallback.